Jeffrey R. Holland: Early life and education

-Holland was born in St. George, Utah.
+Holland was born on December 3, 1940, in St. George, Utah.
 His father, Frank D. Holland, was a convert to the LDS Church while his mother, Alice, came from a long line of Latter-day Saints.
 As a youth, he worked as a newspaper carrier, a grocery bagger, and a service station attendant.
 As a young man, Holland served in what was then known as the British Mission.
-His mission president was Marion D. Hanks, a general authority of the church.
+His mission president was Marion D. Hanks, a church general authority.
 He and Quentin L. Cook were missionary companions.

-Holland graduated from Dixie High School.
+Holland graduated from Dixie High School in 1959.
 He helped the Flyers capture state high school championships in football and basketball.
 He began his college education at Dixie College before his mission.
 After returning from his mission, he served as co-captain of the Dixie basketball team.
 In 2011, the school broke ground for the Jeffrey R. Holland Centennial Commons Building, a building to honor both Holland and the school's 2011 centennial.
 The completed building was dedicated in September 2012.

 Holland transferred to BYU, where he graduated with a bachelor's degree in English.
-He wrote a thesis on selected changes to the text of the Book of Mormon to complete his master's degree in religious education from BYU, while also teaching religion classes part-time.
+He did graduate study in religious education, receiving a Master of Arts (M.A.) degree in 1966 with a thesis on selected changes to the text of the Book of Mormon, while also teaching religion classes part-time.
 After earning his master's degree, Holland became an Institute of Religion teacher in Hayward, California.
-He worked as an institute director in Seattle, Washington.
-Holland attended Yale University and earned a second master's degree in American studies, and later a PhD in the same subject.
+He later worked as an institute director in Seattle, Washington.
+Holland then studied American studies at Yale University, where he received a second M.A. and a PhD in 1972.
 At Yale, Holland studied with American literary scholar and critic R. W. B. Lewis and authored a dissertation on the religious sense of Mark Twain.
 He was an instructor at the LDS Church's institute in Hartford while he was a student at Yale.

 While studying at Yale, Holland served as a counselor in the presidency of the LDS Church's Hartford Connecticut Stake.